 The standard of medical and ancillary treatment in Colombo is below that of Australia.
 Medical facilities outside of Colombo are limited, especially in relation to emergency services.
 Private hospitals will require payment of a deposit or confirmation of insurance cover prior to admission.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities is recommended.
 Medical evacuation costs could be considerable.

 Mosquito-borne illnesses: All regions of Sri Lanka experience outbreaks of the mosquito-borne dengue fever.
-In 2016, 47,182 suspected cases of dengue fever were reported throughout Sri Lanka.
-Approximately 50 per cent of these cases occurred in Western Province, where Colombo is located.
+Over 80,000 suspected cases of dengue fever were reported in the first six months of 2017, a sharp increase from previous years.
 For further information on dengue fever, see the World Health Organization's

 Outbreaks of other mosquito-borne diseases (including chikungunya fever, Japanese encephalitis and filariasis) occur frequently.
-We encourage you to take prophylaxis where necessary; ensure your accommodation is mosquito proof; and take measures to avoid insect bites, including using an insect repellent at all times and wearing long, loose fitting, light coloured clothing.
+Take prophylaxis where necessary; ensure your accommodation is mosquito proof; and take measures to avoid insect bites, including using an insect repellent at all times and wearing long, loose-fitting, light-coloured clothing.

 Other infectious diseases: Food-borne, water-borne and other infectious diseases (including typhoid, hepatitis, leptospirosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
 Boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.